open-mmlab/Amphion/egs/metrics/README.md

 ## Troubleshooting
 ### FAD (Using Offline Models)
-If your system is unable to access huggingface.co from the command line, you might run into an error like "OSError: Can't load tokenizer for ...".
+If your system is unable to access huggingface.co from the terminal, you might run into an error like "OSError: Can't load tokenizer for ...".
 To work around this, follow these steps to use local models:

 1. Download the [bert-base-uncased](https://huggingface.co/bert-base-uncased), [roberta-base](https://huggingface.co/roberta-base), and [facebook/bart-base](https://huggingface.co/facebook/bart-base) models from `huggingface.co`.
 Ensure that the models are complete and uncorrupted.
 Place these directories within `Amphion/pretrained`.
+For a detailed file structure reference, see [This README](../../pretrained/README.md#optional-model-dependencies-for-evaluation) under `Amphion/pretrained`.
 2. Inside the `Amphion/pretrained` directory, create a bash script with the content outlined below.
 This script will automatically update the tokenizer paths used by your system:
   ```bash
   #!/bin/bash